 Miami is always a good idea.
 Especially a weekend in South Beach, Miami.
 I recently was playing travel roulette when I found a cheap ticket to Miami.
 I, of course, jumped at the opportunity because a quick getaway to Miami is never a bad idea.
 Scoring a cheap ticket is the easy part but where are you going to stay?
 What are you going to do?
 And how are you going to stay on a budget?

 Let’s Go to Miami

 Have I mentioned I lived in Miami.
 Living in Miami you avoid South Beach like the plague however now that I no longer live there is is one of my favorite places to visit.
 It can be expensive with all the clubs, and drinks and restaurants on Lincoln Road.
 But trust me when I say.
 You can go to Miami for the weekend without breaking the bank.
 I put together a list of my favorite places to eat, stay and play.
+Whether your stopping over on your way to a cruise to Nassau or spending a girl’s weekend.
 Hopefully this will help you in planning your next weekend getaway to Miami.

 Where to Stay

 There are a ton of places to stay in Miami and depending on your budget you can get as fancy as you want.
 I personally want a nice clean centrally located spot to lay my head at the end of a crazy day.
 Amenities are great but I’d rather spend my money elsewhere.
 Riviera Suites was the perfect spot for me.
 I found an awesome deal on Hotel Tonight for under $100 a night which was amazing.
 Also they offer a ton of freebies which makes the stay practically free.
 Here is a breakdown of what is included for Free: